JulesLscx/DS-Star/README.md

 # DS-STAR: A Data Science Agentic Framework

 DS-STAR (Data Science - Structured Thought and Action) is a Python-based agentic framework for automating data science tasks.
-It leverages a multi-agent system powered by Google's Gemini models to analyze data, devise a plan, write and execute code, and iteratively refine the solution to answer a user's query.
+It leverages a multi-agent system powered by Large Language Models (Google's Gemini or OpenAI's GPT models) to analyze data, devise a plan, write and execute code, and iteratively refine the solution to answer a user's query.

 This project is an implementation of the paper from Google Research: [DS-STAR: A State-of-the-Art Versatile Data Science Agent](https://research.google/blog/ds-star-a-state-of-the-art-versatile-data-science-agent/).
 [Paper](https://arxiv.org/pdf/2509.21825)